ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/openPMD.rst

                                       Default is ``:,:,:``, which dumps all cells.
 ``--openPMD.file``                    Relative or absolute openPMD file prefix for simulation data.
 If relative, files are stored under ``simOutput``.
 ``--openPMD.ext``                     openPMD filename extension (this controls the backend picked by the openPMD API).
-``--openPMD.infix``                   openPMD filename infix (use to pick file- or group-based layout in openPMD).
-Set to NULL to keep empty (e.g. to pick group-based iteration layout).
+``--openPMD.infix``                   openPMD filename infix (use to pick file-, variable-, or group-based layout in openPMD).
+                                      Set to NULL to keep empty (e.g. to pick variable-/group-based iteration layout).
 ``--openPMD.backendConfig``           Set backend-specific parameters for openPMD backends in JSON format.
 Used in writing procedures.
 ``--checkpoint.openPMD.backendConfigRestart`` Set backend-specific parameters for openPMD backends in JSON format for restarting from a checkpoint.
 ``--openPMD.dataPreparationStrategy`` Strategy for preparation of particle data ('doubleBuffer' or 'mappedMemory').
 Aliases 'adios' and 'hdf5' may be used respectively.